Construction Site Injuries

 Sorting this out requires not only a careful investigation of the facts but an understanding of the contracts, insurance agreements and state and federal regulations and codes that apply (and do not apply) to a given construction site.
 At SUGARMAN, the goal is for prompt and fair resolution of every construction site case.
 However, the best results come from a willingness to fully investigate, litigate and, if necessary, try the case in front of a jury.
 SUGARMAN’s accident lawyers bring their decades of experience to the complex relationships and insurance issues that surround nearly every construction site accident.
 Whenever their involvement begins, SUGARMAN lawyers know that swift action is required to maximize the worker’s chances of a successful recovery against the responsible party or parties.
 Our personal injury attorneys also collaborate with an injured tradesman’s workers’ compensation counsel to maximize the total recovery to the injured worker.
 If you have been injured in a construction site accident, our attorneys stand ready to apply their expertise in this area of law for your case, beginning with a free consultation with one of our partners.

-If you or a loved one has been involved in a construction related accident, the injury lawyers at SUGARMAN are here to help.
+If you or a loved one has been involved in a construction related accident, the injury lawyers in Boston at SUGARMAN are here to help.

 More About Construction Site Injuries